 If it's hard to tell what's causing your allergies, or if you're finding it difficult to manage them on your own, see a doctor about getting allergy tests.
 The tests will help pinpoint exactly what your triggers are.
 In the meantime, try to keep notes on your symptoms -- when they start, how long they last, and whatever seems to bring them on, and tell your doctor about them.

-Here are things you need to know about the 8 most common culprits.
+Here are things you need to know about the eight most common culprits.

 These critters are so tiny you can’t see them without a microscope.
-Symptoms are similar to those caused by a pollen allergy, but they often happen year round instead of just during certain seasons.
+Symptoms of dust mite allergy are similar to those caused by a pollen allergy, but they often happen year-round instead of during certain seasons.

 - Put dust mite covers over mattresses, pillows, and box springs.